blekane/Devopseasylearning/Git/Git-Revert-Reset-Checkout.md

 git revert 5fa9842
 git log --oneline
 git status
-ls: change will be gone also from the working area
+ls: changes will be gone also from the working area
 ```

 ### What is the difference between git reset and git revert?